kukuu/lovejoint-docs/README.md

 Love Joint is a  focused  Product Engineering online  enterprise platform.
 It specialises in Nutraceutical  Lifestyle & Healthy Living Boosters®.

-In this project, we will be using Apollo Server and Apollo client libraries to handle data fetching.
-We will also dockerize it.
+The project uses Apollo Server and Apollo client libraries to handle data fetching.
+CI/CD deployments are via Docker.

 ### Repository (* Private)